 Module 2 Module 3 Module 4 Module 5 Module 6

-Data collection Information management Reporting Participation in compliance committee meetings Follow-up actions Totals Overall average factor score
+Data collection Information management Reporting Participatio in compliand committee meetings ce Follow-up Totals Overall average factor score

 (Q2.3) (Q3.2) (Q4.3) (Q5.5) (Q6.4)

 Coordination among government agencies

 Quality of technology and technological systems

 Budget

 Training

 Personnel performance

 Administrative organization and management

 Other

 Totals

 Average overall module factor score

-assessment on average 0-0.75 Low impa 1.51-2.25 ligh impact 2.26-3 Very high imp act
+Impact assessment (based on average scores) 6 -1.5 impact 1.51-2.25 High impact 2.26-3 Very high impact

-To help identify the factors that most affect your administration's capacity to comply with RFMO requirements ("priority factors") and the stages of the process that those factors affect most ("priority stages"), list the factors that received the lowest average scores in Section 7.3.
+To help identify the factors that most affect your administration's capacity to comply with RFMO requirements ("priority factors") and the stages of the process, as represented by the modules, that those factors affect most ("priority stages"), list the factors that received the highest average scores in Section 7.3.

 Priority factors.
-Enter the three highest-scoring factors from the last column of Section 7.3 (e.g., "Buaget").
+Enter the three highest-scoring factors from the last column of Section 7.3 (e.g., "Budget").

-1.

-2.

-3.

 Priority stages.
 Enter the three highest-scoring stages from the bottom row of Section 7.3 (e.g., "Reporting").

-1.

-2.

-3.

-- 7.4.
-The following are potential actions your administration can undertake, using the information collected with this tool, to address capacity needs related to compliance review processes. - 1.
-Transfer the information in the Module 7 summary tables to a spreadsheet or similar tool for further analysis, including to: - Determine the percentage of indicators that fall into each capacity level (e.g., percentage of very limited capacity, percentage of moderate capacity, etc.). - ° Generate charts or graphs to visualize capacity levels. - ° Generate a summary table to compare outcomes across indicators or modules. - Repeat this capacity needs assessment regularly (on an annual or biennial basis).
+7.4.
+The following are potential actions your administration can undertake, using the information collected with this tool, to address capacity needs related to compliance review processes.

+- 1. Transfer the information in the Module 7 summary tables to a spreadsheet or similar tool for further analysis, including to: - Determine the percentage of indicators that fall into each capacity level (e.g., percentage of very limited capacity, percentage of moderate capacity, etc.). - o Generate charts or graphs to visualize capacity levels. - ° Generate a summary table to compare outcomes across indicators or modules. - 2.
+Repeat this capacity needs assessment regularly (on an annual or biennial basis).
 Results of repeated assessments can be transferred to the spreadsheet or other databases to evaluate progress over multiple years. - 3.
 Organize meetings or workshops at government level (intra- or inter-agency) to assess results of the self-assessment tool and identify priority responses, including actions that can be resolved in-house, external capacity-building assistance, timelines and agencies that could be involved.
 Individual agency questionnaires should be retained to assist in follow-up initiatives. - 4.
 If it is necessary to obtain more information or carry out a more detailed analysis of the capacity of individual agencies or administrative units and/or to compare performance between them consider having agencies complete this main self-assessment tool. - 5.
 To help in accessing capacity-building assistance, consider informing external groups such as RFMO secretariats, the United Nations Food and Agriculture Organization, the World Bank and the Global Environment Facility about key results of the self-assessment tool and the priority needs identified.